ecomplus/client/README.md

 | filter | Object | It is a object to filter the products |

 #### Term
-We use a [Multi Match Query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-multi-match-query.html) because we will query in two fields, the name and the keywords of the product.
+We use a [multi match query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-multi-match-query.html) because we will query in two fields, the name and the keywords of the product.

 #### Sort
-The sort argument is based on [Sort](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-sort.html) from Elastic Search documentation.
+The sort argument is based on [sort](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-sort.html) from Elasticsearch documentation.

 ```javascript
 'query': {